 - Not following other sections of the by-law

-Remember, if the fire department is called and no authorization has been obtained, you are liable to pay service fees for the fire department response and/or charged under the Open Air Burning By-law 2016-0019 or both.
-Our Fees and Services By-law provides further information.
+Remember, if Georgina Fire and Rescue Services are called and no authorization has been obtained, you are liable to pay service fees for the response and/or charged under the Open-air Burning By-law 2016-0019 or both.
+The Fees and Services By-law provides further information.

 Regardless of authorization, the person that starts the fire is responsible for any effect that fire or smoke may have on neighbouring persons or property.